gnewton/gatineauPdfFun/README.md

 # The Solution

-1.Rotate, shift and scale
+1. Rotate, shift and scale
-2.Remove backgound colour
+2. Remove backgound colour

 ## Rotate, shift and scale